drupal-code-builder/drupal-code-builder/README.txt

 * Saves you the trouble of looking at drupaldocs.org 50 times a day to remember what arguments and what order different hooks use.
 Score one for laziness! ;)
-* NEW!
-Automatically selects hooks based on your needs.
+* Automatically selects hooks based on your needs.
-* NEW!
-Advanced switch allows you to turn off informative comments.
+* Option allows you to turn off informative comments.

 INSTALL/CONFIG
 --------------